ZachRauch/Flu-Shot-Learning/README.md

 - How can we get more people to get vaccinated?

 ## Data
 The data was provided by DrivenData as a part of their competition.
 Details about the competition and getting the data can be found https://www.drivendata.org/competitions/66/flu-shot-learning/.
 Data was collected via random phone interviews.
 This may have implications regarding the validity and accuracy of the data.
-However, the target variable in this case was evenly distributed (47%:53%).
+However, the target variable in this case was evenly distributed.
+47% for Vaccinated and 53% for Unvaccinated.

 ![img](./images/Vaccination_Distribution.jpeg)
 ## Methods